 The Bamboo Train is quite a famous, if not slightly bizarre, attraction located about 5km outside of the town center.
 Cambodia has no rail service, but the local community use the tracks that are still in place, along with bamboo pallets on wheels, to transport goods between villages.
 Now, they also transport tourists (at $5 each) who want a 20 minute ride, between the villages as well.
 It’s a there-and-back return journey, with a stop to turn the “train” around and allow local kids to make a few dollars giving you a tour around the local rice mill and brick factory.
 Best enjoyed earlier in the day before it gets too hot (there is no shade) it’s a fun way to take a trip into the countryside.

 If you’re visiting Battambang between around July and November, then make sure you take a trip to Kamping Puoy Lake.
 A good ride out of the city center (about 35km), the lake is just under 20km long and is famous for its covering of lotus flowers.
-In rainy season, when the lake is full, you can take a local boat out for a trip among the flowers and stilthouses
+In rainy season, when the lake is full, you can take a local boat out for a trip among the flowers and stilthouses.

 There are Angkorian ruins in Battambang province: Wat Ek, Prasat Banan and Prasat Snung.
-After the splendours of the temples in Siem Reap, these may seem less impressive but all can be visited in a day trips from the center.
+After the splendours of the temples in Siem Reap, these may seem less impressive but all can be visited in a day trip from the center.

 Battambang has a population of over 1million people, with only around 13% living in Battambang city.
 As with much of Cambodia, the majority of the population are rural rice farmers – indeed, the province is the leading rice producer of the country.
 It was established as an important trading city under the French Protectorate due to its easy link to Thailand and the waterways of the Tonle Sap.
 Battambang was heavily affected by the civil war, as the area was a Khmer Rouge stronghold with fighting continuing in the region until 1996.
 During this period the city was off limits to most visitors as it was on the front line in the war against the Khmer Rouge.
 Typically government forces would push the Khmer Rouge back towards neighbouring Pailin in the dry season only to cede most of the gains once the monsoon rains came.
 Battambang has not developed as a tourist destination in the same way as Siem Reap, but as a province it is still wealthier due to the success of its agricultural sector.